GowthamBaddi123/Frt-Pjct/README.md

-{ The project is about donations like money, clothing, food and also scholarship program.}
+ Kind Heart is our project that is done as the solution  about donations like money, clothing, food and also scholarship program.

 # Features
 -  Good UI